mineables/EVMBridge/README.md

 * Note: Since the state of these transactions is stored 100% between the chains, you can call http://127.0.0.1:4000/transactions/0xYOUR-ADDRESS anytime to get a complete view of the bridge's transactions.

-1. Transfer 0xBitcoin to the Token Portal: bitcoin.approveAndCall(TokenPortal.address, tokens, 0x0, {from: bridgeUser})
+1. Transfer 0xBitcoin to the Token Portal: bitcoin.approveAndCall(TokenPortal.address, tokens, 0x0)
-2. Capture the transaction hash from step one and use it to build a curl command to the bridge:
+2. Capture the transaction hash from step one and use it to build a 'foreign/verify' curl command to the bridge:
     ```
     curl -d '{ "txnHash": "0x62382efda78ab186b9e30da9b4ac932b6e79cf7c208eeeebf1bfab3522638476" }' -H "Content-Type: application/json" http://127.0.0.1:4000/foreign/verify
     ```